uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/MSDK_prg_decoding.rst

 ITU-T H.264 D.2.7 and ITU-T H.265 D.2.8.
 If decoding starts from AU associated
 with this SEI message, then the message can be used by the decoder to determine from which picture all subsequent pictures have no errors.
-In comparison to IDR, the recovery point message doesn’t mark reference pictures as 'unused for reference'.
+In comparison to IDR, the recovery point message does not mark reference pictures as 'unused for reference'.

 Besides validation of syntax elements and their constraints, the decoder also uses